DOXX1011/ACMMM_Hackathon/README.md

 ## 🎯 About

-Breava is a web-based breathing and relaxing coach designed specifically for computer workers who need quick relaxation and sleep preparation.
-Using the scientifically-proven **4-7-8 breathing technique**, it provides real-time visual guidance and breathing pattern analysis.
+Breava is a web-based breathing and relaxation coach designed for anyone who needs balance, sharper focus, and a quick wind-down.
+Powered by the scientifically supported 4-7-8 technique, it provides real-time visual guidance and breathing-pattern feedback so you can calm your nervous system and smoothly transition your mind and body from digital devices to restful sleep.

-> **Perfect for:** Stress relief during work breaks, bedtime preparation, meditation sessions, and anxiety management.
+> **Perfect for:** Stress relief during work breaks, bedtime preparation, meditation sessions, breaking the doomscroll loop

 ### Why 4-7-8 Breathing?
 - **Activates** the parasympathetic nervous system